-Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
+Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 The carrying amount of any component accounted for as a separate asset is derecognised when replaced.
-All other repairs and maintenance are charged to profit or loss during the reporting period in which they are incurred.
+All other repairs and maintenance are charged to the consolidated statement of comprehensive income during the reporting period in which they are incurred.

 Increases in the carrying amounts arising on revaluation of land and buildings are recognised in other comprehensive income and accumulated in revaluation reserves in shareholders' equity.
-To the extent that the increase reverses a decrease previously recognised in profit or loss, the increase is first recognised in net income.
+To the extent that the increase reverses a decrease previously recognised in net income, the increase is first recognised in net income.
 Decreases that reverse previous increases of the same asset are first recognised in other comprehensive income to the extent of the remaining surplus attributable to the asset; all other decreases are charged to net income.

-Depreciation is calculated using the straight-line method to allocate the assets' cost or revalued amounts, net of their residual values, over their estimated useful lives as follows:
+Depreciation is calculated using the straight-line method to allocate their cost or revalued amounts, net of their residual values, over their estimated useful lives as follows: